 More Practical Tips for Clearing Your Vegan Acne

 • Mix up your diet and observe the results.
 One of my biggest acne breakthroughs came when I was running low on groceries one month.
 I’d eaten up all the high-glycemic foods in my apartment, including all the fruit.
-I was just eating beans, brown rice, broccoli, oatmeal, and popcorn.

 Another time, I noticed I had a big breakout right after we got a big new batch of groceries.
-Turns out, it was because we had re-stocked on cereal, and I had big meals of it right away.
+Turns out, it was because we had re-stocked on cereal, and I had a couple big meals of it right away.

 I also noticed my face getting extra clear one month when I replaced my cereal with chia seed pudding (sweetened with sugar-free protein powder—recipe below).
 So I made that switch permanent.